driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## 7. Automation and Version Control

-In this project, automation and version control are not just conveniences but necessities for ensuring efficiency and consistency throughout the machine learning lifecycle.
-To achieve this, I leveraged the power of GitHub Actions, a robust platform for automating workflows, which plays a pivotal role in our project.
-GitHub Actions allows for the orchestration of various tasks, from data handling to model training and deployment, all triggered by specific GitHub events like code commits or pull requests.
+In this project I mainly used GitHub Actionsm which allows for the orchestration of various tasks, from data handling to model training and deployment, all triggered by specific GitHub events like code commits.

-Automation and version control are integral to maintaining an efficient MLOps pipeline.
-GitHub Actions played a pivotal role in automating various aspects of the project.
+Automation and version control are found all over my MLOps pipeline.
 The key components of my automation strategy include:

 ```yaml